shootsofficial/shootsofficial.github.io/README.md

 The `base fork` is the Shoots repo.
 The `head fork` is your own fork of that repo.

 If all is well, you should see some green (or red) changes in the code.
-If you used the `Make A Change` example above, you should see an extra line added to the bottom of the blog post.
-If you made other changes, you'll see that stuff here too.
+In this example you may see an extra line you added at the bottom of a blog post.
+If you made other changes, you'd see that stuff here too.

 The cool thing about this work flow is that you never have to stress too much about changing code.